-Just 3 simple ingredients is all you need to make this apple cider mule.
+This apple cider mule is made with just 3 simple ingredients.
 Keep it simple or make it festive and garnish these apple cider mules with a cinnamon stick and apple slice.

 When I was in Lake Arrowhead with my boot camp group for Oktoberfest, I made my first ever Moscow Mule.
 I didn’t realize how crazy easy they were to make, as the copper mugs they are traditionally served in, always made them seem like some elusive, intimidating cocktail that only the hippest of bartenders could master.

 Of course you can swap out the cider for apple juice.
 And feel free to garnish with a cinnamon stick or slice of apple!

 Back to the mules.

 To give them a seasonal twist, I swapped the lime juice for the apple juice, and added some fun cinnamon and apple garnish.
 This version is just as easy to make as the original, and can be made for single servings or in a big batch, as I did on Halloween night.

 You can use either unfiltered, not from concentrate apple juice, as that always has a stronger flavor than regular apple juice, or you can use actually apple cider.

 But don’t use sparkling apple cider, since you’ll already be getting fizz from the ginger beer.